isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 ## Why returning differents types from a function is not a good Idea.

-While working on a ticket, a couples of weeks ago I created a PR that included something like the following:
+While these sorts of problems affect equally both functional and OOP programming, we are going to be talking primarily about functional programming, mainly because the style of coding used in this example is functional, but everything in this post can be extrapolated into the OOP world.

+A couple of months ago I was working on a ticket with the purpose of showing an error message to a customer, in our front end application when one of his TV products had come from the backend system without any content.
+The ticket was a bit bigger than the following example but, in this post, I want to focus on this particular bit of code.
+So my original pull request included something like the following:

 {% highlight ruby %}